Workers Bill of Rights

 - Establish an Earned Income Tax Credit.
 This is one more step in shifting the tax burden away from workers and families and onto the shareholders who benefit from our work (see our Robin Hood Tax Plan).

-- Open Workers Centers across the state.
-Workers Centers are places where workers can file grievances, gain legal help, register to vote, find support for organizing their workplaces, and gain training and technical assistance for starting worker-owned cooperatives or Employee Stock Ownership Plans (ESOPs).
-We will also re-write our code to make West Virginia the best place in America to start a worker-owned cooperative or ESOP, betting big on our own people.
+- Expand unemployment offices statewide to become full-fledged Workers Centers.
+Workers Centers are places where workers can file grievances, gain legal help, register to vote, find support for organizing their workplaces, access strike funds, report a corporate crime, organize a tenants union, find jobs with the Mountaineer Service Corps, get connected to human services, and gain training and technical assistance for starting worker-owned cooperatives or Employee Stock Ownership Plans (ESOPs).
+We will also re-write our code to make West Virginia the best place in America to start a worker-owned cooperative or ESOP, betting big on our own people

 - Guarantee Earned Sick Days for every worker.
 Make it so no one has to come to work sick.